Auto Build Marlin

 "Auto Build Marlin" provides a simplified interface to configure, build, and upload Marlin Firmware.

 The Configuration Editor provides an enhanced interface to locate and edit configuration options, making it easier to locate the options you need and to discover the features you didn't know you needed.
+This is only an alpha preview at this time and will probably have some issues.
+Use "Reopen Editor With… > Text Editor" to use the standard text editor.
 Stay tuned for more enhancements to this excellent new feature.

 When installing "Auto Build Marlin" you'll also be prompted to install the PlatformIO extension.
 PlatformIO handles all the details of the build and is required for "Auto Build Marlin" to function.

 Start Visual Studio Code and open a project folder with Marlin Firmware version 2.0 or later.
 Be careful to open the folder containing

 platformio.ini and not the "

 Marlin" folder within it.
 (You may also use the Import Project… option from the "PlaformIO Home" page.)